MEET THE TEAM

 Purdue University

-Steve Hallett is a member if the ed team who is interested in promoting small farm sustainability in the Corn Belt.
+Steve Hallett is a member of the DCB Education Team who is interested in promoting small farm sustainability in the Corn Belt.
 He is also engaged in developing a better understanding of diversity issues in agriculture.
 He is a professor of horticulture at Purdue University.

 Seth Harden